 And again, out of 100 prisoners in your country, how many do you think were born in a foreign country?
 36 out of 38 countries overestimated the proportion of prisoners that are immigrants, indicating a percentage much higher than the reality.

 The list of examples could be very long if we also consider other authoritative researches such as the Millennium Project’s State of the World held every year.
-The research analyzes about 20 macro-scenarios such as adult literacy, lack of water, poverty rate, internet access rate, number of countries that have abolished the death penalty, or that have increased women presence in parliaments, number of major armed conflicts, etc. A picture is taken of how things stood 20 years ago, 10 years ago, today, and how they will be in a projection in 10 years.
+The research analyzes about 20 macro-scenarios such as adult literacy, lack of water, poverty rate, internet access rate, number of countries that have abolished the death penalty, or that have increased the presence of women in parliaments, number of major armed conflicts, etc. A picture is taken of how things stood 20 years ago, 10 years ago, today, and how they will be in a projection in 10 years.
 The answer is always the same: the vast majority of these scenarios are being improved.

 In short… were we really better when it was worse?
 We should better change the saying: we were worse when it was worse.